-Many voice actors also stay away from drying beverages or diuretics like coffee, tea or alcohol in advance of a performance— both because they dry your vocal folds and result in more trips to the bathroom.
+Many voice actors also stay away from drying beverages or diuretics like coffee, tea, or alcohol in advance of a performance—because they both dry out your vocal folds and result in more trips to the bathroom.

 Opera singers, for instance, may go an entire day without speaking in advance of a performance.
 While you might not be using your voice as intensely as Renée Fleming or Roberto Alagna, vocal rest is a definite must for anyone who relies on their voice as part of their profession.
 This goes without saying, but yelling is never a good idea when trying to save your voice.

 Many voice actors avoid strong scents, may ‘fake cheer’ (open their mouths to cheer but not actually yell) during sporting events, or even skip spicy foods.
 You know your body and your voice better than anyone, so you know what these ‘hazardous’ things are and the steps you can take to baby your voice.

 Something else you can do to protect your voice is plan out how to use it.
 Got a day full of turning around final reads?
 Plan to do the projects in your normal vocal range first, and leave the more challenging ones to the end of your day.